GitTools/GitVersion/docs/input/docs/git-branching-strategies/gitflow.md

 * The original [GitFlow model](http://nvie.com/posts/a-successful-git-branching-model/)
 specifies branches with a "-" separator while the [git flow extensions](https://github.com/nvie/gitflow) default to a "/" separator.
 Either work with GitVersion.
-* Tags are used on the master branch and reflects the SemVer of each stable release eg 3.3.8 , 4.0.0, etc
+* Tags are used on the main branch and reflects the SemVer of each stable release eg 3.3.8 , 4.0.0, etc
 * Tags can also be used to override versions while we transition repositories over to GitVersion